michael-fuest/DSiF-IPOs/README.md

 # DSiF-IPOs
-An analysis of IPO firm characteristics and drivers of underperformance
+An analysis of IPO firm characteristics and drivers of IPO underperformance.